discord-tickets/docs/docs/index.md

 ### **A beautiful ticket archives portal**
 **COMING SOON:** Add the official [Discord Tickets Portal](https://github.com/discord-tickets/portal) plugin for an instant ticket archives website.

+You can use [text transcripts](/plugins/official/text-transcripts/) whilst you wait for the portal.

 ### **Open-source and self-hosted**
 It's yours, you have full control.